 IEEE 802.11 also supports the FCC proposal to revise the channel loading measurement approach now used with DFS testing – namely, the MPEG test file.
 This test has been outmoded by the development of 802.11 technologies.
 IEEE 802.11 recommends that the current channel loading file approach be replaced with a test which consist of packet transmissions that together exceed the transmitter minimum activity ratio of 30% measured over an interval of 100 ms. The required traffic loading can be generated either via audio or video streaming, data file transfer, or using network testing tools that can generate data streams (e.g., iperf, Chariot, etc.).
 We note that this change would make the testing method consistent with recent European Telecommunications Standards Institute (ETSI) rules (EN 301 893).

+Furthermore, IEEE 802.11 working group is asking to clarify that FCC allows in the rules the following behavior by a Master device: A Master is allowed to perform the channel availability check on multiple channels during device power up per existing Part 15 test methods to ensure that no radar is operating.
+In this way a list of “available channels” may be formed and retained by the Master as long as it is powered up.
+The Master would be allowed to immediately commence operation on any available channel during operation and immediately commence in-service-monitoring .
+No new CAC would be required immediately before commencing operation on an available channel or switching to another channel in the list of “available channels”.
+All other existing channel closing and non-occupancy rules remain in force.
+In summary, the Master can operate in one or more of the “available channels” and change its operating channel, without repeating a new CAC before commencing operation on another available channel.
+This behavior is recognized in DFS conformance rules in other regions.

 The FCC should adopt the “miscellaneous” rule changes proposed